-See the armclang Reference Guide for more information on -march option.
+See the armclang Reference Guide for more information on the -march option.

 When compiling for AArch32:

-- By default, ARM Compiler uses floating-point hardware that is available on the target, with the exception for ARMv6-M, which does not have any floating-point hardware.
+- By default, Arm Compiler uses floating-point hardware that is available on the target, except for Armv6‑M, which does not have any floating-point hardware.

 To disable the use of floating-point hardware instructions, use the